runnerbeany/Sonico/readme.md

 ### Fun Commands
 - .cuddle | Cuddle with your friends!
 - .nap | Tired?
-Take a nap with your friends
+Take a nap with your friends!

 ### Searching Commands
 - .anime | Search anime on MyAnimeList
-- .osu user [username] | Views the specified user's osu! page.
 - .urbandict | Search a word on the Urban Dictionary

+### osu!commands
+- .osu [username] | Views the specified user's osu! stats.
+- .taiko [username] | Views the specified user's osu!taiko stats.
+- .ctb [username] | Views the specified user's Catch the Beat stats.
+- .mania [username] | Views the specified user's osu!mania stats.

 ### Miscellaneous Commands
 - .avatar | The bot will show you the avatar of the specified user.